COMPEON/simple_parameter_store/README.md

 # SimpleParameterStore

-`SimpleParameterStore` gives you an nice abstraction over the AWS SSM Parameter Store.
+`SimpleParameterStore` gives you a nice abstraction over the AWS SSM Parameter Store.

 ## Installation